Life Insurance 101

 Don’t leave them in a financially devastating situation by procrastinating on buying life insurance!

-People buy coverage during the following times:
+People commonly buy coverage during these life events:

 How much life insurance should you buy?